top of page

 • Added load on the spine and pelvis

-• Muscle imbalances in the core and hips
+• Muscle imbalances in the core, hips, and back

-• Reduced mobility in the spine or pelvis
+• Reduced mobility in the spine, hips, or pelvis

 These factors may influence how forces are distributed through the body during movement.